How to Avoid the IRS Underpayment Penalty in 2025

 • Understand estimated taxes: Know how quarterly payments work when income isn’t fully withheld.

-• Use safe harbor rules: Meet payment thresholds to avoid tax penalty for underpayment.
+• Use safe harbor rules: Meet payment thresholds to avoid the IRS underpayment penalty.

 • Adjust withholding or estimates: Update your W-4 or quarterly amounts as income changes.